OISF/suricata/doc/userguide/output/eve/eve-json-output.rst

         enabled: yes
         filename: alert-json2.log

-Except for drop and tls, for those only one logger instance is supported.
+Except for ``drop`` for which only a single logger instance is supported.